Quick Answer

 What does cyber liability insurance cover for small businesses?

-Cyber liability insurance typically covers costs associated with data breaches, ransomware attacks, and other cyber incidents, including legal fees, regulatory fines, customer notification costs, credit monitoring services, and business interruption losses.
-Given that the average cost of a small business data breach is approximately $200,000 according to IBM, this coverage can be financially decisive.
-Regulations such as HIPAA and the CCPA also impose mandatory notification requirements that add significant cost to uninsured breaches.
+Cyber liability insurance covers data breaches, ransomware attacks, regulatory fines, legal fees, customer notification costs, and business interruption.
+Given that the average cost of a small business data breach is approximately $200,000 according to IBM, this coverage can prevent financial collapse.

 Is professional liability insurance the same as general liability insurance?